solosage1/anyprice-oracle/EIP.md

 Based on the above analysis, we propose the following refinements to the ERC-76xx draft specification.
 Each item is marked as MUST, SHOULD, or NICE-TO-HAVE to indicate priority:

-* **MUST:** Define Transport for Version 1.0 on OP-Stack Chains.
-Version 1.0 of ERC-76xx MUST use the canonical Bedrock Cross-Domain Messenger (CXM) as its exclusive transport mechanism for messages to and from OP-Stack chains.
-This ensures maximum alignment with the Superchain security model, inheriting Ethereum-level security.
-'Fast-Path' schemes (e.g., bonded optimistic relays, ZK-proof shortcuts, or privileged signer quorums) that bypass the canonical CXM are explicitly out of scope for the core v1.0 specification for OP-Stack chains.
-Such schemes MAY be proposed in the future as distinct ERC-76xx Extension profiles (e.g., "ERC-76xx-OPT") once their security, economic models, and governance implications have been thoroughly field-tested and specified.
+* **RECOMMENDED DEFAULT TRANSPORT (OP-Stack Chains):** For OP-Stack chains, Version 1.0 of ERC-76xx RECOMMENDS the canonical Bedrock Cross-Domain Messenger (CXM) as the default transport mechanism for messages to and from these chains.
+This profile ensures maximum alignment with the Superchain security model, inheriting Ethereum-level security.
+'Fast-Path' schemes (e.g., bonded optimistic relays, ZK-proof shortcuts, or privileged signer quorums) that bypass the canonical CXM are explicitly out of scope for this default canonical profile for OP-Stack chains.
+Such schemes MAY be proposed in the future as distinct ERC-76xx Extension profiles (e.g., "ERC-76xx-OPT-FastPath") once their security, economic models, and governance implications have been thoroughly field-tested and specified.
 * **MUST:** Include a Data Freshness Field.
 The standard message format should include either an explicit timestamp (when the data was fetched or signed) or an expiry time after which the data is considered stale.
 This allows receiving contracts to reject or ignore outdated messages.
 For example, a price